 With regard to human remains, CEQA Guidelines Section 15064.5 addresses consultation requirements if an initial study identifies the existence of, or the probable likelihood of Native American human remains within the project site.
-This section of the b.
-Existing Conditions
+This section of the CEQA Guidelines as well as Health and Safety Code Section 7050.5 and PRC Section 5097.9 also address treatment of human remains in the event of accidental discovery.

-5 Governor's Office of Planning and Research, Tribal Consultation Guidelines, Supplement to General Plan Guidelines, November 14, 2005.
+Governor's Office of Planning and Research, Tribal Consultation Guidelines, Supplement to General Plan Guidelines, November 14, 2005.